-In 2015, the Board of Directors carried out a review of the investment in Smith resulting in a decision to impair the investment value to nil.
-The Board came to this decision due to the funding uncertainties as well as the legal proceedings between Smith and FDG, which have now been concluded.
+In 2015, the Board of Directors carried out a review of the investment in Smith resulting in a decision to impair the investment value to £nil.

-As Smith are unable to provide the Board with a valuation of the shares it has received in settlement of the dispute, nor any certainty on the future of Smith, the Board maintains its opinion that the investment value should be held at nil.
+The Board understand that Smith has not been trading in recent years and as Smith are unable to provide any certainty on its future, the Board maintains its opinion that the investment value should be held at £nil.